humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-01-18-free-excerpt-for-professional-javascript-second-edition.md

   - Books
   - JavaScript
 ---
 Just wanted to post a quick note that [Eric Miraglia][1] has posted a [sample excerpt][2] from [<cite>Professional JavaScript, 2nd Edition</cite>][3] over at the [YUIBlog][4].
 The excerpt comes from a chapter called <cite>Advanced Techniques</cite>, in which I explain, well, advanced JavaScript techniques including function currying, advanced timers, and more techniques that every professional front end engineer should know.
-Some of Eric&#8217;s kind words:
+Some of Eric's kind words:

 <p style="padding-left: 30px;">
   Personally, Iâ€™ve found this to be a particularly useful book for engineers coming into frontend engineering or professionalizing their practice.
 Weâ€™ve used the first edition for three years in internal classes taught at Yahoo, and the second edition is even better than the first.